 Marylebone is a chic and luxurious residential area in London.
 Despite being located in the heart of the west end of London, Marylebone is known for its laid back vibe.
 Named after a church dedicated to St. Mary, Marylebone is dotted with a number of streets that lend a unique old world charm.
 These are not the only reasons to live in Marylebone.
-If you’re thinking about buying or moving into a new property in London, a visit to the area must top your priority list.
-In this post, our Marylebone estate agent takes a look at a few reasons why Marylebone is one of the best areas to live in London.
+If you’re thinking about moving to a new property in London, a visit to the area must be top priority.
+In this post, our Marylebone estate agent looks at a few reasons why Marylebone is one of the best areas to live in London.

 Marylebone is well connected to different parts of the city.
 Some stations located in close proximity to Marylebone are Euston station, Paddington station, and London Marylebone station.
 Five nearby tube stations (Baker Street, Bond Street, Oxford Circus, Regent’s Park, and Great Portland Street make daily commutes a piece of cake.

 Various eminent personalities including Jimmi Hendrix, Charles Dickens, John Lennon, Madonna, and Ringo Starr have lived in Marylebone.
 These renowned personalities produced some of their most noticeable works during their stay in the residential area.

 The Chiltern Firehouse, a prominent restaurant and hotel in the area is a dream destination for those who don’t let an opportunity to spot their favourite celebrities pass them by.
 The restaurant is frequented by A-listers including Kate Moss and Cara Delevingne.

 Marylebone is home to some of the best cocktail bars and coffee shops in London.
 Known for their chilled-out atmosphere, these bars serve classic drinks that are sure to give you a taste of royalty.
 To get your caffeine fix, head straight to the Monocle Café that is known for serving delicious coffee.